TheSongOfEnderion/josee/Chapters/Chapter 6 - Food Solution.md

 "...
 Pour the solution", She turned around commanded her servants.
 Two men then poured a barrel full of brownish nutrient solution into one of the clay container.

 '...
-Ash for potassium, seashells for calcium, bone meal for prosperous, and compost for micronutrients,'
+Ash for potassium, seashells for calcium, bone meal for prosperous, and compost for micronutrients'

 As the water were poured inside, Fredriech couldn't help but close his nose from the mild stench it emitted.